Pedarayudu: Production

 Rajinikanth who saw Tamil film Nattamai recommended Mohan Babu to watch the film.
 Impressed by the film, Babu decided to remake the film in Telugu with himself in lead role.
 N. T. Rama Rao attended the launch and clapped the board for the first shot where Mohan Babu puts garland on Rajinikanth.
 The launch event also saw D. Ramanaidu, Nageswara Rao and Dasari Narayana Rao attending it.
 Ravi Raja Pinisetty was chosen to be the film's director.
 Mohan Babu initially agreed to cast Bhanupriya for elder character's wife but later got opinions from people around him that she's "an iron leg" and thus he preferred Khushboo for the role however Pinisetty remained firm with the choice.
 When Rajinikanth came to know of this, he finalised Bhanupriya for the role.
 The film was shot at Rajahmundry, East Godavari district.
-Rajinikanth did a cameo appearance as Paparayudu reprising the role originally enacted by Vijayakumar in the original.
+Rajinikanth did a special appearance as Paparayudu reprising the role originally enacted by Vijayakumar in the original.
 The dubbing voice for Rajinikanth was given by Saikumar.